Curriculum Notes Year 9

 Resources & Information

 In addition to the weekly lesson, we will provide opportunities to attend live theatre performances and to develop skills as informed and thoughtful audience members.
-There is a Drama Club for Year 9 pupils, private lessons with the opportunity to take LAMDA exams and all pupils are encouraged to participate in the senior production.
+Private lessons are available, with the opportunity to take LAMDA exams, and all pupils are encouraged to participate in the senior production.

 Music